This post was last checked and updated in August 2025.

 Temperatures above 25ºC are associated with excess heat-related deaths, with higher temperatures associated with even greater numbers of excess deaths.
 The risks are greatest for people with certain conditions:

-The impacts on mortality during periods of hot weather are generally seen within 24 hours of the onset of high temperatures, with daily deaths increasing as the temperature increases and then falling back as temperatures fall back to their average levels.
+The impacts on mortality rates during periods of hot weather are generally seen within 24 hours of the onset of high temperatures, with daily deaths increasing as the temperature increases and then falling back as temperatures fall back to their average levels.

 The dangers of cold weather

-Direct effects of cold weather include: increased incidence of heart attacks, strokes, respiratory disease, influenza, falls and injuries and hypothermia.
+Direct effects of cold weather include increased incidence of heart attacks, strokes, respiratory disease, influenza, falls and injuries, and hypothermia.

-The onset of cold weather leads to an almost immediate increase in weather-related deaths which can remain raised for up to four weeks after.
+The onset of cold weather leads to an almost immediate increase in weather-related deaths which can remain raised for up to 4 weeks after.
 Deaths from cardiovascular conditions peak first, followed by stroke and then respiratory conditions.
 Negative health effects start at relatively moderate outdoor mean temperatures of 4 to 8°C.

 Flooding and health